Bob Kroll (American football)

-Robert Lee Kroll (born June 9, 1950) is an American former professional football cornerback in the National Football League (NFL) who played for the Green Bay Packers.
-Kroll played college football at Northern Michigan University and played professionally for one season, in 1972.
+Robert Lee Kroll (born June 9, 1950) is an American former professional football player who was a cornerback for one season with the Green Bay Packers of the National Football League (NFL) in 1972.
+Kroll played college football for the Northern Michigan Wildcats.

-While playing football at Northern Michigan University in 1971, Kroll tied the NCAA single season Division 1 interception record of 13 and was named an All-American.
+While playing football at Northern Michigan University in 1971, Kroll tied the NCAA single-season Division I interception record of 13 and was named an All-American.
 He now resides in Florida.